 3. Present a record of service and good standing (see Board Policies and Procedures) to NIEA; (NIEA Constitution, Article IV(A), p.5)

 2. Increase membership involvement and control of NIEA.
 The NIEA Board of Directors received 66 comments (83 percent agreement) requesting that the Board of Directors provide additional opportunities for members to engage with NIEA to share the expertise and knowledge found within the NIEA membership.
-In response, proposed provisions direct that:
+In response, the amendment directs that:

 Committee Co-Chairs—The President will appoint a committee co-chair from within the Board of Directors and allow the committee to select the other co-chair from among its members.
 In special circumstances, the President will appoint the committee co-chair(s) from the general voting membership.
 (NIEA Constitution, Article VI(C), p.16)

 3. Distinction of Roles and Responsibilities of Board of Directors.
-In accordance with new strategic direction of NIEA, the Board of Directors has worked for two years to differentiate Board member roles and responsibilities from those of the Executive Director.
+In accordance with new strategic direction of NIEA, the Board of Directors differentiated Board member roles and responsibilities from those of the Executive Director.
 In response, this amendment directs that:

 Powers: As a member driven organization, the vision, mission, strategic direction and policy setting functions of the organization shall be articulated by its Board of Directors.
 The Board shall establish policies and authorize strategies of the Organization toward the accomplishment of strategic objectives and outcomes in alignment with its mission and vision.
 The general operations of the organization shall be led and managed (with authorization by the Board of Directors) by the Executive Director.
 The acts of the Board of Directors shall be effective for all purposes as the act or authorization of the organization, provided however, that the Board of Directors shall have no authority to repeal, rescind, veto, or repudiate any action taken at any general meeting of the organization, or at any special meeting held thereafter.
 A majority of the vote by the Board membership in attendance shall be necessary for the adoption of any motion.
 (NIEA Constitution Article IV(D), p.
 6)